While we all love a good sausage or crispy bacon, there isn’t much that compares to a slice of succulent, smoked fresh ham.

 - Half fresh ham - As I mentioned before, you can either pick up ham that comes from the butt portion or the shank portion.
 Stay away from pre-cooked hams.

 - Wood chips - To smoke fresh ham, you’ll need to have some wood chips or pellets.
 These come in many different flavors, so feel free to choose whatever you like.
-I do recommend cherry wood, apple wood, or hickory when cooking smoked ham.
+I do recommend cherry wood, apple wood, or hickory when cooking smoked ham for wood chips.

 - Dry rub - If you have a favorite dry rub, feel free to use that.
 Personally, I love a mixture of kosher salt, garlic powder, onion powder, black pepper, chili powder, dried oregano, and dried thyme.
 This works great on several smoked meat recipes.